Lake Makgadikgadi: Human origin theory

 In October 2019, a team led by Vanessa Hayes proposed that land around Lake Makgadikgadi was the area where modern humans (Homo sapiens) first evolved.
 The findings are based on 1,217 samples of mitochondrial DNA, taken from populations in Southern Africa.
 The researchers were able to trace where the earliest maternal lineage of modern Homo sapiens emerged, about 200,000 years ago (200 kya).
-They concluded this was in an area south of the Zambezi River, encompassing parts of what’s now known as Botswana, Namibia, and Zimbabwe.
+They concluded this was in an area south of the Zambezi River, encompassing parts of what is now known as Botswana, Namibia, and Zimbabwe.
 This corresponds to the shores of the ancient Lake Makgadikgadi.

-The conclusion is disputed by Chris Stringer, head of human origins at the Natural History Museum in London, and Sarah Tishkoff, a geneticist at the University of Pennsylvania.

-Excavations of early Homo sapiens activities have been found at Ga-Mohana Hill in Northern Cape dated to 105,000 years ago (105 kya).
+The conclusion is disputed by Chris Stringer, head of human origins at the Natural History Museum in London, and Sarah Tishkoff, a geneticist at the University of Pennsylvania.Excavations of early Homo sapiens activities have been found at Ga-Mohana Hill in Northern Cape dated to 105,000 years ago (105 kya).

 Ecology

 Lake Makgadikgadi is theorised to have been the birthplace of the vast number of cichlids that once swam the Congo, Zambezi, Okavango and Limpopo rivers—as many as 100 to 400 new species, of which approximately 25 survive today.
 The lake's sheer size may have provided the ancestors of these fish with an extremely wide range of new ecological niches to exploit and thus could have served as the stimulus for the evolution of the new species, which they may have done in record time before the lake drained completely.
 The theory further says that the new species, after having evolved within the confines of the lake, could have escaped with the lakewater as it drained, and populated the rivers of the region to evolve into the cichlids that exist today.

-In current times this land is desiccated most of the year and is a seasonal wetland in the rainy summer months.
+Currently this land is desiccated for most of the year and is a seasonal wetland in the rainy summer months.